1200wd/bitcoinlib/docs/_static/manuals.install.rst

 Other requirements Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Tested on Windows 10 with Python 3.6 and pip installed.

 This library required a Microsoft Visual C++ Compiler.
 For python version 3.5+ you will need Visual C++ 14.0.
 See https://wiki.python.org/moin/WindowsCompilers